Leadership of the Office of the Provost & Chief Academic Officer

 Associate Provost for Academic Innovation & Strategic Initiatives

-Dr. Harvey was appointed Associate Provost for Academic Innovation and Strategic Initiates, Office of the Provost, Howard University, effective July 1, 2020.
+Dr. Harvey serves as Associate Provost for Academic Innovation and Strategic Initiatives.
 His portfolio includes, New Academic Program Approval Review, Online Programs and Strategy, Strategic Partnerships and Innovation Projects and Programs.
 Dr. Harvey previously served as Endowed Professor of Accounting and Dean of the Howard University School of Business.
 Dr. Harvey served as head of the School of Business for 26 years.
 Under his distinguished leadership the Howard University School of Business continued to make strides in its ongoing quest to maintain excellence in its academic programs.
 In addition, to this prestigious position, Dr. Harvey is a tenured member of the faculty and has served as a full professor in the Department of Accounting for over 25 years.
 In fall 2007, Dr. Harvey became the first endowed professor in the School of Business when he was named Frank Ross/KPMG Endowed Professor in Accounting.
 He has twice been named “Educator of the Year” by the National Association of Black Accountants Inc. (NABA).
 During his academic career he has held numerous other administrative positions at the University, including Director of Graduate Programs, Departmental Chairperson, and Interim Dean.
 Additionally, he held other faculty appointments at the University of Nebraska, University of Miami and Georgetown University.
 Dr. Harvey earned an MBA degree in Accounting in 1975 and a Ph.D. degree in Organizational Behavior and Management Theory in 1977, both degrees from the University of Nebraska-Lincoln.
 He is a Certified Public Accountant, holding certifications with the District of Columbia and the State of Maryland.
 Currently, Dr. Harvey serves on numerous boards and committees including the Board of Directors of AACSB-International.
 He previously served as Chairman of the Board for the Fort Washington Hospital and was a member of the Research Committee of the Graduate Management Admission Council.

 Associate Provost for Faculty Affairs

-Assistant Provost for International Affairs
+Assistant Provost for International Programs

 Calvin Hadley, Ph.D.